SimCapture Enterprise with Exam System: Inter-Rater Consistency Report

 - Evaluation

-Included vs Excluded Evaluations
+Included and Excluded Evaluations

-When filtering by Organization, Course, or Scenario, the report includes:
+When filtering by Organization , Course , or Scenario , the report includes:

 - Patient Evaluations